KirillLykov/kirilllykov.github.com/source/_posts/2012-10-13-writing-fixes-for-lammps.markdown

     memset(this->x[i], 0, sizeof(double) * 3);
 }
 ```
 Now, a little bit about memory allocation: I used LAMMPS memory class which is just a bunch of template functions for allocating 1D and 2D arrays.
-So you need to add include “memory.h” to have access to them.
+So you need to add include "memory.h" to have access to them.